A Complicated Racial History Underpins Politics In Virginia

 Northam has said he's not in the photo after first indicating he was.

-Regardless, Wilson says Northam should resign so the state can move on.
-He likens the situation at the capitol today as a "power vacuum."
+Regardless, Wilson said Northam should resign so the state can move on.
+He likens the situation at the Capitol today as a "power vacuum."

 Democrat Kimberly Gray is on the Richmond City Council.
 Her district includes Monument Avenue, a street famous for civil war figures.
 Under the imposing and controversial Robert E. Lee memorial, Gray reflected on how this episode in Virginia politics is yet another chapter in navigating a fraught past.